RogueRope/docs/content/docs/main/team.md

 You won’t find anyone to "Karen" here.
 We don’t have staff members, just participants.
 We see you as an essential part of the experience, not as a customer.
 Your role here is about engagement and connection.
 Think of Rogue Rope as a collective effort, where everyone’s participation is equally valuable.

 ## A Space for Everyone
-At its core, Rogue Rope is about fostering community.
+At its core, Rogue Rope is about fostering connections.
 By embracing the spirit of giving, sharing, and participation, we create a welcoming, inclusive environment where everyone can feel empowered to play a part in making the magic happen.
 There's no pressure, just the joy of being in a space where your presence and contributions matter.